 - CHIN 200/300/400: Intermediate/Advanced Intermediate Chinese; Speaking, Listening, Reading, and Writing (8 credits)

-There is a required 1 credit course to be taken in Spring 2016, which you will be registered for following program acceptance.
-This course is designed specifically for students going on the summer program and is intended to enhance your cross-cultural understanding of Beijing and to cover a variety of pre-departure information.
+There is a required 1 credit course to be taken in the Spring prior to departure, which you will be registered for following program acceptance.
+This course is designed specifically for students going on the summer program and is intended to enhance your cross-cultural understanding of Beijing and to cover a variety of pre-departure topics.
 The scheduling of this course will be dependent on the class times possible for program participants.

-Courses are taught by W&M faculty and faculty at Tsinghua University.
+Courses are taught by W&M faculty and faculty at a local Chinese University.
 Grades will appear on the W&M transcript and will be included in GPA calculations.